Big data architecture style

 Azure includes many services that can be used in a big data architecture.
 They fall roughly into two categories:

-- Managed services, including Azure Data Lake Store, Azure Data Lake Analytics, Azure Data Warehouse, Azure Stream Analytics, Azure Event Hub, Azure IoT Hub, and Azure Data Factory.
+- Managed services, including Azure Data Lake Store, Azure Data Lake Analytics, Azure Synapse Analytics, Azure Stream Analytics, Azure Event Hub, Azure IoT Hub, and Azure Data Factory.

 - Open source technologies based on the Apache Hadoop platform, including HDFS, HBase, Hive, Pig, Spark, Storm, Oozie, Sqoop, and Kafka.
 These technologies are available on Azure in the Azure HDInsight service.